CIS565-Fall-2021/Project0-Getting-Started/README.md

 ![](images/run_result.png)

 #### Performance Profiling
-The CETS lab computers do not have the extension installed that allows Nsight performance profiling.
+The CETS lab computers do not have the extension installed that allows Nsight performance profiling (and I don't have admin access to install it).
+Liam said a short explanation would be acceptable for this assingment.

 #### Nsight Debugging
 ![](images/cuda_debugging.png)